 The log ID is a short, numeric identifier for the event log.
-A maximum of ten logs can be configured at a time.
+A maximum of ten logs can be configured at a time one event log destination

 · one or more log sources

 The source stream or streams to be sent to log destinations can be specified.
 The source must be identified before the destination can be specified.
 The events can be from the main event stream, events in the security event stream, or events in the user activity stream.